powzx/ESP32_Crypto_BlockSupply/README.md

 2. Copy the 64-character hexadecimal representation of the private key as an array of bytes `privKey` as shown in data.h below.

+3. Take note of the 66-character hexadecimal representation of the public key as shown in the '33b hex' field as you may need it to set policies as on-chain settings on the Sawtooth network later on.

 ## Setting up and getting started
 1. Fork the repository and clone into your computer.
 2. Navigate to the ESP32_Crypto_BlockSupply directory.